Freelance and Multi-Lingual Publishing

 Web Authoring tools:

-I understand the issues behind both RTF and HTML help, have troubleshot RoboHelp files, and have a very good knowledge of both RTF and HTML.
+I understand the issues behind helpfile formats, have troubleshot RoboHelp files, and have a very good knowledge of both RTF and HTML.
 Have customized XSLT files to manipulate XML code, and have solved many problems in web localization.
+As you can tell from this page, I’m not really a web designer.

 Other skills: